Lutetium Lu 177 dotatate (Lutathera®)

 - This drug may raise your risk of getting a second cancer, such as myelodysplastic syndromes and leukemia

-- Severe changes in your kidney function which can very rarely cause kidney failure
+- Severe changes in your kidney function which can cause kidney failure

-- Severe changes in your liver function which can very rarely cause liver failure
+- Severe changes in your liver function which can cause liver failure

 - While you are getting this drug in your vein (IV), you may have a release of tumor-related hormones.
 You may experience sudden skin flushing, diarrhea (loose bowel movements), difficulty breathing and have low blood pressure.
 This reaction usually happens within the first 24 hours of your infusion.